alii/alistair-blog/posts/serverless-oauth.md

 }

 export function parseUser(ctx: GetServerSidePropsContext): DiscordUser | null {
-  if (!ctx.req.headers.cookie) {
+  // Check if the cookie exists, if not return null if (!ctx.req.headers.cookie) {
     return null;
   }

-  const token = parse(ctx.req.headers.cookie)[COOKIE_NAME!];
+  // Parse the token from headers const token = parse(ctx.req.headers.cookie)[COOKIE_NAME!];

-  if (!token) {
+  // If there is no token, return null if (!token) {
     return null;
   }

-  try {
+  // Try parsing the JWT (this can throw errors, hence the try/catch block) try {
     const { iat, exp, ...user } = verify(
       token,
       JWT_SECRET!
     ) as DiscordUser & { iat: number; exp: number };

+    // Return the user
     return user;
   } catch (e) {
-    return null;
+    // Something went wrong.
+Likely being an invalid signature sent by the client return null;
   }
 }